klavins/LeanBook/md/src/Connectives.md

 ```
  ### Match is Enough

 Note that the elimination rules above are a _convenience_ we defined to make the proof look more like propositional logic.
-We could also just write:
+We could also have written:
 ```lean
 example (p q : Prop) : (And p q) → p :=
   λ hpq => match hpq with
     | And.intro hp _ => hp
 ```
- This pattern suggests that with inductive types, we can think of match as a generic elimination rule.
+ This pattern illustrates how with inductive types we can think of `match` as a generic elimination rule.

 ## Or is Inductive